stazman/sfsourcer/spec-js.md

 Rails App with JavaScript Frontend Spec

-Repo General
+Repo General:

-* You have a large number of small Git commits
-* Your commit messages are meaningful
+DONE * You have a large number of small Git commits DONE * Your commit messages are meaningful
-* You made the changes in a commit that relate to the commit message
-* You don't include changes in a commit that aren't related to the commit message
+DONE * You made the changes in a commit that relate to the commit message DONE * You don't include changes in a commit that aren't related to the commit message

 Project Specs: